cons0le7/Anon-Wallet/README.md

 - `python3 start.py` > Generate wallet (1) > Save to file (2) > Encrypt wallet (1) > Load keys from file (1) > yes > Enter wallet name > reload script `python3 start.py` > Open wallet > enter BlockCypher token.
 # Important Notes
 I made this for my own self Education.
 It is functional but I am not responsible for any financial losses that may occur from using this wallet.
-I can not open your wallets if you lost the keys so do not ask. back up your wallets and your keys and keep them safe.
+I can not open your wallets if you lost the keys so do not ask.
+Back up your wallets and your keys and keep them safe.